shreddy02/web-design-for-everybody-COURSERA/README.md

 # WEB DESIGN FOR EVERYBODY

-This repository inlcudes all the assignments from the specialization WD4E on Coursera.
+This repository contains all the assignments from the specialization WD4E on Coursera.